Simplicial Chern-Weil theory for coherent analytic sheaves, part II: Introduction

-For an in-depth history and motivation, we refer the reader to \cite[§1]{Hosgood2021} (and we more generally assume that the reader is already somewhat familiar with its contents, although we always make explicit mention of any results that we use).
+For an in-depth history and motivation, we refer the reader to the previous part of this diptych \cite[§1]{Hosgood2021} (and we more generally assume that the reader is already somewhat familiar with its contents, although we always make explicit mention of any results that we use).
+We will however give a brief overview here.

-The main calculations of this part focus purely on \emph{global}\footnote{That is, vector bundles on the nerve that are given by the pullback of vector bundles on $X$.} vector bundles; we delay the study of coherent sheaves and arbitrary vector bundles on the nerve until the last section.
-This is because Gre{}en vector bundles on the nerve (resp. simplicial connections generated in degree zero) are really a mild generalisation of pullbacks of global vector bundles (resp.
-Green's \define{barycentric connections}), and so, by studying the latter, we can mostly understand the former.